hedzr/logg/README.md

 The ansi color representations relyes on your terminal settings.

 `SetLevelOutputWidth(n)` lets you can control the level serverity's display width (from 1 to 5).
-At customizing you should pass a array (`[6]string`) for each levels.
+At customizing you should pass an array (`[6]string`) for each levels.
 For example, HintLevel can be displayed as "HINT" when output width is 4, or as "H" when width is 1.
 You could change it globally at any time.
 Just like the snapshot above, it was changed to 5 at last time, so HintLevel has width 5.

 ### Customizing the Colors